 As a result, a significant percentage of our recyclable wastes end up in landfills.
-In a week’s time, Victoria sent thousands of tonnes of recyclable rubbish equivalent to 780 rubbish trucks to landfills.
+In a week’s time, Victoria sent thousands of tonnes of recyclable rubbish, equivalent to 780 rubbish trucks, to landfills.
 That’s how we are handling our recycling crisis in the country.
-We waste a valuable amount of resource by recovering only a little of the wastes we produce.
-Moreover, we’re also consuming a significant amount of space in landfills that otherwise residual wastes can take up
+We waste valuable resources by recovering only a little of the waste we produce.
+Moreover, we’re also consuming a significant amount of space in landfills that otherwise residual wastes can take up.

 How are we dealing with Recyclable Rubbish?

 In the face of Australia’s recycling crisis, our government never ceases to deal with the rubbish we generate every year.
-One of our efforts to handle the crisis is by banning the export of recyclable wastes.
+One of our efforts to handle the crisis is to ban the export of recyclable wastes.
 Through this, the Australian government aims to take responsibility for our own rubbish.

 The export ban aims to achieve a circular economy where reusable and recyclable materials are continually used.
 It also seeks to develop the recycling facilities we have in place to increase our waste recovery rate to 80% and create 9.2 jobs for every 10,000 tonnes of waste recycled.
 In line with this, the government also plans to build a multimillion recycling infrastructure to divert approximately 10,000 tonnes of recyclable waste from landfill.